Bitspark is a bankless money transfer company that helps you convert cash to cryptocurrency, globally.

 The plan is to make Beet a stand-alone key/identity-manager and signing app for Bitshares that interacts with the blockchain.
 It can be locally installed on your computer and will also store encrypted private keys locally.
 With a much more straightforward process in mind, Beet opens up the possibility of a social media style voting procedure where users showcase projects and the whole community can easily pick their favourites.
 Follow the project’s progress on Github here.

-Besides Bitspark, there are many projects that run on the Bitshares blockchain.
 Here is a list of some of those projects:

-In 2017, Bitspark made the switch to the Bitshares blockchain for a variety of reasons, with one of the key decision makers being the ability to create stablecoins pegged to fiat currencies.
+In 2017, Bitspark made the switch to the Bitshares blockchain for a variety of reasons, with one of the key decision makers being the ability to create stablecoins pegged to local currencies.
 Bitshares allows users to create stablecoins pegged to the value of any type of asset such as Chinese Renminbi, the US Dollar or gold.
 BitAssets, as the stablecoins are called in the Bitshares ecosystem, are created using the native BTS cryptocurrency and collaterised at a minimum ratio of 1.75 to guarantee stable exchange rates.
 At any point in time, you can sell one BitUSD for at least 1 USD worth of BTS.

 Lastly, underpinning the vast growing Bitshares ecosystem of exchanges, wallets, stablecoins and other projects, is a very capable blockchain.
 On the Bitshares website, the team states the blockchain handles 3300 transactions per second today, with the potential to scale to 100,000 transactions per second in the future (more than Visa and Mastercard combined).
 It can handle the volume of the NASDAQ, while transactions get written to the blockchain within 3 seconds, and on average in under 1.5 seconds.